SingerLab/gac/README.md

 evolutionary biology for the genetic analysis of single-cell DNA copy number.
 GAC implements a simple, lightweight, and open-source R framework (Figure 1).
-Inspired, but unlike Seurat and Scanpy, adapts the logic of espressioSet/AnnData into relational matrices in native R. This keeps the toolkit easy to learn, hard to master; and facilitates the integration of algorithms for the downstream analysis of single-cell DNA data wich is so desperately needed.
-For now GAC facilitates the downstream analyses of segmented data with common segments by concurrently managing the X, Y across all cells or samples e.g. the output of [Varbin/Ginkgo](https://github.com/robertaboukhalil/ginkgo), [FACETS](https://github.com/mskcc/facets), [MUMdex](http://mumdex.com),
+Inspired, but unlike Seurat and Scanpy, adapts the logic of espressioSet/AnnData into relational matrices in native R which facilitate the integration of algorithms for the downstream analysis of single-cell DNA data wich is so desperately needed.

+GAC facilitates the downstream analyses of segmented data with common segments by concurrently managing the X, Y across all cells or samples e.g. the output of [Varbin/Ginkgo](https://github.com/robertaboukhalil/ginkgo), [FACETS](https://github.com/mskcc/facets), [MUMdex](http://mumdex.com),